scaffold-eth/scaffold-eth-2/README.md

 ### useScaffoldContractWrite:

-A hook for writing to a deployed smart contract.
+Enables writing data to a deployed contract by sending transactions that modify its state.

 ```ts
 const { writeAsync, isLoading } = useScaffoldContractRead({